Jam Master Jay: 2020 arrests and trial

-2023 charges
+2023 charges and 2026 guilty plea

 On May 30, 2023, federal prosecutors representing the Eastern District of New York charged a third suspect, Jay Bryant, for Mizell's murder.
 Bryant was already in custody for drug-related charges.
-In October 2023, it was ruled that Bryant would get a separate trial from Mizell's other two accused murderers, Ronald Washington and Karl Jordan Jr with his trial scheduled to begin in January 2026.
+In October 2023, it was ruled that Bryant would get a separate trial from Mizell's other two accused murderers, Ronald Washington and Karl Jordan Jr. with his trial at this point in time scheduled to begin in January 2026.

+On April 27, 2026, Jay Bryant became the first suspect to publicly admit to orchestrating the murder, saying he "helped them kill" Mizell.
+Bryant had also claimed he was the shooter, though prosecutors still considered Jordan Jr. to be the killer.
+During this time, Bryant would plead guilty in the U.S. Eastern District of New York federal court in Brooklyn to a federal firearm related murder charge which carries a mandatory minimum of 15 years in prison and a maximum of 20 years in prison.